Aurora0000/descant/README.md

 Free, open-source forum software powered by Angular and Django.

 Information on the plans and APIs of Descant are available in the wiki.

+## Developing with Descant
+If you're interested in developing the front-end of Descant, take a look in static/descant/.
+Otherwise, you'll find the descant/ and forums/ directories interesting.